mattpitkin/lintegrate/paper/paper.md

 lintegrate is open source code, released under a GPL-3.0 license.
-The source code is publically hosted on [GitHub](https://github.com/mattpitkin/lintegrate), while release versions of the Python library are availble through [PyPI](https://pypi.org/project/lintegrate/) and [conda-forge](https://anaconda.org/conda-forge/lintegrate).
+The source code is publically hosted on [GitHub](https://github.com/mattpitkin/lintegrate), while release versions of the Python library are available through [PyPI](https://pypi.org/project/lintegrate/) and [conda-forge](https://anaconda.org/conda-forge/lintegrate).
 Documentation of the C library functions and Python interface can be found on [Read the Docs](https://lintegrate.readthedocs.io/en/latest/), including the API and example usage.

 Contributions to the code are welcome via the GitHub